 From November 16, 2009:

 It took me years to admit to her that it came from an old Cooking Light cookbook.
-It’s not exactly “diet” food, but it’s a good example of how you can take a typically fat-laden recipe and make it lighter, and better, without sacrificing an ounce of taste.
+It’s not exactly “diet” food, but it’s a good example of how you can take a typically fat-laden recipe and make it lighter and better, without sacrificing an ounce of flavor.
 I’ve reduced the brown sugar in the sweet potato mixture because it’s already fairly sweet, but don’t leave out the vanilla; it’s a must.

 2 egg whites (or 1 egg) 3 cups cooked mashed sweet potatoes* (about 2 1/4 lbs.)
 1/4 cup firmly packed brown sugar 1/3 cup nonfat milk 2 T. butter, melted 1 t. vanilla extract 1/2 t. salt